List of DC Comics characters: C: 21st century version

-The Cobalt Blue of the 21st century wore a glass armor.
-Not much was seen of him, as he was defeated in about 30 seconds by a time travelling Jay Garrick and Iris West II.

-The Cobalt Blue of this time had brutally murdered the Flash of that era's wife and had crippled his daughter, Sela.
-Eight months after this, the Flash killed Cobalt Blue.
-But his victory was short-lived as a child picked up the gem and, being consumed by its rage, killed the Flash.
-However, a time-travelling Max Mercury and Sela Allen, who was now healed, returned the boy to normal.
+The 21st century version of Cobalt Blue wore a glass armor.
+Not much was seen of him as he was defeated in about 30 seconds by the time travelling Jay Garrick and Iris West II.
+This version had brutally attacked the loved ones of the Flash of this era.
+Cobalt Blue was killed, but the Blue Flame Talisman possessed the child Alex and killed the Flash.
+However, the time-travelling Max Mercury and Sela Allen returned the boy to normal.